plasma-mobile/docs/Flashing_SingleROM.md

 * Tap "Back"
 * Tap the "Home" symbol (=small house) in lower left corner

-Upload the CM release running this from the Linux host:
+Upload the CM release running this from the Linux host (this can take a while without output on the screen):

 ```sh
 sudo adb push cm-11-20140805-SNAPSHOT-M9-hammerhead.zip /sdcard/
 ```

-Upload Plasma Phone running this from the Linux host:
+Upload Plasma Phone running this from the Linux host (again wait to finish):

 ```sh
 sudo adb push maui-lge-hammerhead-0.6.0.zip /sdcard/